-This article describes the steps on how to add local exclusions for a specific software and how to temporarily disable Real-Time Protection for a computer to allow an installation to complete.
+This article describes the steps on how to add local exclusions for a specific software and how to temporarily disable Exploit Mitigation for a computer to allow an installation to complete.

-Scenario 1.
-Adding a local exclusion to allow an application to run/Install
+Adding a local exclusion to allow an application to Run/Install

 Note: Sophos does not recommend adding exclusions unless you are 100% sure the application is safe.
 We recommend customers submit a sample of the application's executable (.exe) to Sophos' Lab for a review and, if needed, a re-categorization https://secure2.sophos.com/en-us/support/submit-a-sample.aspx